sux21/Comparative-analysis-of-population-structure-of-MYLU-and-MYYU-in-BC-Canada/methods_review.md

 François, Olivier, Sophie Ancelet, and Gilles Guillot.
 "Bayesian clustering using hidden Markov random fields in spatial population genetics."
 Genetics 174.2 (2006): 805-816.

+- **ADMIXTURE: maximum likelihood with cross-validation procedure.
+I am interested in how I can do cross-validation in STRUCTURE program, or is it necessary.**